Trey Parker: Your Studio and You and Orgazmo (1995–1997)

-Following the film's success, the group, sans Hardin, moved to Los Angeles.
+Following Cannibal!, the group, sans Hardin, moved to Los Angeles.
 Upon arrival, they met a lawyer for the William Morris Agency who connected them with producer Scott Rudin.
-As a result, the duo acquired a lawyer, an agent, and a script deal.
-Despite initially believing themselves to be on the verge of success, the duo struggled for several years.
-Stone slept on dirty laundry for upwards of a year because he could not afford to purchase a mattress.
-They unsuccessfully pitched a children's program titled Time Warped to Fox Kids, which would have involved fictionalized stories of people in history.
-The trio created two separate pilots, spaced a year apart, and despite the approval of Fox Broadcasting Company development executive Pam Brady, the network disbanded the Fox Kids division.
+As a result, they acquired a lawyer, an agent and a script deal.
+Despite believing themselves to be on the verge of success, the duo struggled for several years.
+Cannibal! got the attention of producer Pam Brady.
+They unsuccessfully pitched Time Warped, which would have involved fictionalized stories of historical figures, to Fox Kids.
+The first pilot, "Rom and Jul", involved romance between Australopithecus and Homo erectus.
+The trio created two separate pilots but, despite Brady's approval, the network disbanded Fox Kids.

-David Zucker, who was a fan of Cannibal!, contacted the duo to produce a 15-minute short film for Seagram to show at a party for its acquisition of Universal Studios.
-Due to a misunderstanding, Parker and Stone improvised much of the film an hour before it was shot, creating it as a spoof of 1950s instructional videos.
-The result, Your Studio and You, features numerous celebrities, including Sylvester Stallone, Demi Moore, and Steven Spielberg.
-"You could probably make a feature film out of the experience of making that movie because it was just two dudes from college suddenly directing Steven Spielberg", Parker later remarked, noting that the experience was difficult for the two.
+David Zucker, a fan of Cannibal!, asked the duo for a 15-minute film for a party celebrating Seagram's acquisition of Universal Pictures.
+Zucker told Parker, "The script is really funny.
+You'll have a blast."
+Parker found there was no script.
+Zucker explained, "Oh, no. I meant the script I know you're going to write is going to be really funny."
+The duo improvised much of it an hour before it was shot.
+Your Studio and You is a spoof of 1950s educational films starring Sylvester Stallone, Demi Moore, Steven Spielberg and others.
+Parker recalled "You could probably make a feature film out of the experience of making that movie because it was just two dudes from college suddenly directing Steven Spielberg."